TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 -   Different biases, how to recognise your own biases and how to avoid them

--   When to make assumptions, and which assumptions better not to make
+-   When to make assumptions?
+Which assumptions are better not to make?

-### Relevant learning goals

 ## Workshop: Interviewing - Asking and Listening

 ### Overview

 Interviewing is a useful method for gathering information on a research topic.
-A well-prepared conversation with stakeholders can lead to valuable insights into a study's societal relevance, approach or contributions.
+A well-prepared conversation with stakeholders can provide valuable insights into a study’s societal relevance, approach, or contributions.
 This workshop aims to prepare students for effectively conducting an interview.
 First, effective preparation of the interview is addressed.
-Key focus is on formulating clear, open questions that invite interviewees to give informative answers, as well as prioritizing questions, keeping track of time and making agreements on how the information is used for research purposes.
-Second, students practice interviewing in class activities such as role plays; in challenging situations they practice effective listening, being able to adapt and respond to interviewees' answers while keeping an eye on the aim of the interview.
+The key focus is on formulating clear, open questions that invite interviewees to give informative answers, as well as prioritizing questions, keeping track of time, and making agreements on how the information is used for research purposes.
+Second, students practice interviewing in-class activities such as role plays; in challenging situations, they practice effective listening, adapting and responding to interviewees’ answers while keeping an eye on the aim of the interview.

 ### Key concepts